trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     `${COMMAND_WRAPPER_USER_CONFIG_DIR:-${XDG_CONFIG_HOME:-$HOME/.config}}/command-wrapper/default.dhall`
     as a more specific configuration file.

-    Configuration file and how configuration files are composed is described in the *CONFIGURATION FILE* section.
+    Configuration file and how configuration files are composed is described on the `command-wrapper-default.dhall(5)` manual page.

     See also `COMMAND_WRAPPER_LOCAL_CONFIG_DIR` in *ENVIRONMENT VARIABLES*
     section to better understand how the location of the configuration file is